How can I remove the id variable from the URL with htaccess?

 This will internally rewrite the URL without changing the visible URL in the browser.

-by harrison.goodwin , 10 months ago
+by harrison.goodwin , a year ago

 @elliott